Showing 10 results for holy spirit (out of 501)

 What does it mean to be baptized by the Holy Spirit?
-This phrase is often misunderstood by many Christians, and Dr. Martyn Lloyd-Jones takes this sermon to bring clarity to this topic.
-Many people will say that baptism of the Holy Spirit is the same as salvation.
-Yet, this implies that the apostles were not saved until Pentecost since that is when the Spirit came on them!
-No, the phrase must mean something else.
-Dr. Lloyd-Jones defines the baptism of the Holy Spirit as the initial experience of the glory, reality and love of the Father.
+This phrase is often misunderstood by many Christians, and Dr. Martyn Lloyd-Jones brings clarity to this topic in this sermon on being filled with the Holy Spirit.
+Many people will say that the baptism of the Holy Spirit is the same as salvation.
+Yet, this implies that the apostles were not saved until Pentecost since that is when the Spirit came on them.
+Dr. Lloyd-Jones defines the baptism of the Holy Spirit as the initial experience of the glory, reality, and love of the Father.
 Can one be filled with the Spirit repeatedly?
-Lloyd-Jones presents his argument for why he believes this to be the case and why it is the source of power and ability for the believer in Christian service and witnessing.
+Dr. Lloyd-Jones presents his argument for why he believes this to be the case and why it is the source of power and ability for the believer in Christian service and witnessing.
 This filling, he says, differentiates an advocate from a witness.
-Dr. Lloyd-Jones closes out by offering Scripture’s perspective on how to determine if someone is truly filled with the Spirit, and he establishes a foundational principle—revival is the pouring out of God’s spirit, and more than anything, that is needed in order to turn our countries back to Him.
+Dr. Lloyd-Jones closes out by offering Scripture’s perspective on how to determine if someone is truly filled with the Spirit, and he establishes a foundational principle—revival is the pouring out of God’s spirit, and more than anything, that is needed in order to turn all countries back to Him.
 Christians have a biblical responsibility to pray for this.

 Once saved, always saved.
 But what happens when one doubts their salvation and how do they regain assurance?
 The greatest assurance of all is that the love of God has been spread into the hearts of His people.
 This act is done by the work of the Holy Spirit.
 In the sermon “The Holy Spirit and Assurance” from Romans 5:5, Dr. Martyn Lloyd-Jones points out that this is the first time the Holy Spirit is referenced in terms of salvation and he makes a few points concerning what this means.
 The Holy Spirit is given to all Christians without exception and He dwells in their bodies.
 Some might ask how this is a guarantee of salvation.
 Dr. Lloyd-Jones reminds that any good work that Christ has begun will not go unfinished.
 The seal of the Holy Spirit is a guarantee that Christians are finally fit to enter the glory He has prepared for them.
 The second part of the sermon explains how someone would know that the Holy Spirit has been given to them.